TheShadowProgramming/iitm-courses-practice/programming-diploma/MAD1-project/MAD1_practice_proj_corey_schafer/IntroductionNotes_And_General_Notes.md

 - In jinja we can write variables inside {{}} and statements like if, for loops and stuff in {%%} blocks
 - and for comments we use this {##}, renaming the template html files into .html.jinja will help the IDEs classify them better
+- when we're returning some template under some route in the main app.py file then the template need not to remain in the root location of the templates directory, it can also stay in the nested folder structures too
 - every code block has to be mandatorily closed like endif, endfor, endblock etc.

 # Template Inheritance and url_for method

+- url_for method me simply first arguement daalo the folder and then the file name ko cater karne wala view function like the function which returns the template that you want to render on the screen (automatically vo url generate kar dega), and also this method is specific to flask so we have use jinja syntax for using this method
 - So like yea flask or jinja is not like react where we're having single page website and then everything is getting manipulated using virtual DOM and stuff
 - In flask like frameworks we send separate html files for every request and path that exists on the website, and as a result we have to write the html boilerplate code everytime we create some new jinja template
 - Now the thing is we can create some layouts and then use "block" keywords where new code will be added when we write "extends name_of_parent.html" at the top of our child html file